-- The need to produce about 50% more food by 2050, required to feed the increasing world population - 12 (FAO 2018a) may come at the price of significant increases in GHG emissions and environmental - impacts, including loss of biodiversity.
-For instance, land conversion for agriculture is responsible for - an estimated 8-10% of all anthropogenic GHG emissions currently (see Section 5.4).
-Recent calls for - sustainable intensification (SI) are based on the premise that damage to the environment through - extensification outweighs benefits of extra food produced on new lands (Godfray 2015).
-However, - 17 increasing net production area by restoring already degraded land may contribute to increased - production on the one hand and increase carbon sequestration on the other (Jat et al. 2016), thereby - 19 contributing to both increased agricultural production and improved natural capital outcomes (Pretty - 20 et al. 2018). - 21 Sustainable intensification is a goal but does not specify a priori how it could be attained, e.g., which - 22 agricultural techniques to deploy (Garnett et al. 2013).
-It can be combined with selected other - 23 improved management practices, e.g., conservation agriculture (see above) or agroforestry, with - 24 additional economic, ecosystem services, and carbon benefits.
-Sustainable intensification , by - 25 improving nutrient-, water- and other input-use-efficiency, not only helps to close yield gaps and - 26 contribute to food security (Garnett et al. 2013), but also reduces the loss of such production inputs - and associated emissions (Sapkota et al. 2017c; Wollenberg et al. 2016).
-Closing yield gaps is a way - 28 to become more efficient in use of land per unit production.
-Currently, most regions in Africa and - 29 South Asia have attained less than 40% of their potential crop production (Pradhan et al. 2015). - 30 Integrated farming systems (e.g., mixed crop-livestock, crop-aquaculture) are strategies to produce - 31 more products per unit land, which in regard to food security, becomes highly relevant. - 32 Sustainable intensification acknowledges that enhanced productivity needs to be accompanied by - maintenance of other ecosystem services and enhanced resilience to shocks (Vanlauwe et al. 2014).
-SI - 34 in intensively farmed areas may require a reduction in production in favour of increasing - 35 sustainability in the broad sense (Buckwell et al. 2014) (see Cross-Chapter Box 6: Agricultural - 36 Intensification).
-Hence, moving towards sustainability may imply lower yield growth rates than those - 37 maximally attainable in such situations.
-For areas that contain valuable natural ecosystems, such as - 38 the primary forest in the Congo basin, intensification of agriculture is one of the pillars of the strategy - 39 to conserve forest (Vanlauwe et al. 2014).
-Intensification in agriculture is recognised as one of the - 40 pathways to meet food security and climate change adaptation and mitigation goals (Sapkota et al. - 41 2017c). - 42 However, SI does not always confer co-benefits in terms of food security and climate change - 43 adaption/mitigation.
-For example, in the case of Vietnam, intensified production of rice and pigs - 44 reduced GHG emissions in the short term through land sparing, but after two decades, the emissions - associated with higher inputs were likely to outweigh the savings from land sparing (Thu Thuy et al. - 46 2009).
-Intensification needs to be sustainable in all components of food system by curbing agricultural
+The need to produce about 50% more food by 2050, required to feed the increasing world population (FAO 2018a), may come at the price of significant increases in GHG emissions and environmental impacts, including loss of biodiversity.
+For instance, land conversion for agriculture is responsible for an estimated 8-10% of all anthropogenic GHG emissions currently (Section 5.4).
+Recent calls for sustainable intensification (SI) are based on the premise that damage to the environment through extensification outweighs benefits of extra food produced on new lands (Godfray 2015).
+However, increasing the net production area by restoring already degraded land may contribute to increased production on the one hand and increased carbon sequestration on the other (Jat et al. 2016), thereby contributing to both increased agricultural production and improved natural capital outcomes (Pretty et al. 2018).

+Sustainable intensification is a goal but does not specify a priori how it could be attained, for example, which agricultural techniques to deploy (Garnett et al. 2013).
+It can be combined with selected other improved management practices, for example, conservation agriculture (see above), or agroforestry, with additional economic, ecosystem services, and carbon benefits.
+Sustainable intensification, by improving nutrient, water, and other input-use efficiency, not only helps to close yield gaps and contribute to food security (Garnett et al. 2013), but also reduces the loss of such production inputs and associated emissions (Sapkota et al. 2017c; Wollenberg et al. 2016).
+Closing yield gaps is a way to become more efficient in use of land per unit production.
+Currently, most regions in Africa and South Asia have attained less than 40% of their potential crop production (Pradhan et al. 2015).
+Integrated farming systems (e.g., mixed crop/livestock, crop/aguaculture) are strategies to produce more products per unit land, which in regard to food security, becomes highly relevant.

+Sustainable intensification acknowledges that enhanced productivity needs to be accompanied by maintenance of other ecosystem services and enhanced resilience to shocks (Vanlauwe et al. 2014).
+SI in intensively farmed areas may require a reduction in production in favour of increasing sustainability in the broad sense (Buckwell et al. 2014) (Cross-Chapter Box 6 in Chapter 5).
+Hence, moving towards sustainability may imply lower yield growth rates than those maximally attainable in such situations.
+For areas that contain valuable natural ecosystems, such as the primary forest in the Congo basin, intensification of agriculture is one of the pillars of the strategy to conserve forest (Vanlauwe et al. 2014).
+Intensification in agriculture is recognised as one of the pathways to meet food security and climate change adaptation and mitigation goals (Sapkota et al. 2017c).

+However, SI does not always confer co-benefits in terms of food security and climate change adaption/mitigation.
+For example, in the case of Vietnam, intensified production of rice and pigs reduced GHG emissions in the short term through land sparing, but after two decades, the emissions associated with higher inputs were likely to outweigh the savings from land sparing (Thu Thuy et al. 2009).
+Intensification needs to be sustainable in all components of food system by curbing agricultural sprawl, rebuilding soils, restoring degraded lands, reducing agricultural pollution, increasing water use efficiency, and decreasing the use of external inputs (Cook et al. 2015).